 Bill Burke (Associate Director)

-Bill Burke has been at the University of Kentucky for 15 years working in the field of educational development.
-He is also adjunct faculty in the Biology Department where he teaches large enrollment general education courses.
-Bill came to UK from the University of Hawai'i at Manoa where he worked for 23 years teaching Biology and directing faculty development programs.
-While in Hawai'i, he was awarded the University of Hawai'i President's Award for Outstanding Teaching.
+Bill Burke has been at the University of Kentucky since August 1995 working in the field of educational development.
+He is also adjunct faculty in the Biology Department where he teaches large enrollment UK Core courses.
+Bill came to UK from the University of Hawaii at Manoa where he worked for 23 years teaching Biology and directing faculty development programs.
+While in Hawaii, he was awarded the University of Hawaii President's Award for Outstanding Teaching.
 Bill has been active in educational development at the state level through the Kentucky Council on Postsecondary Education and the national level through the Professional and Organizational Development Network in Higher Education (co-chairing two national faculty development conferences).
 His academic background is in Biology and Educational Psychology.

 Christopher S. Rice (Associate Director-Teaching & Technology)

 Dr. Christopher S. Rice is a political theorist, ethnographer and educational futurist exploring the intersections of technology, learning and society.
 His current work focuses on innovative uses of technology (including augmented reality, social networking, virtual worlds & social media) in postsecondary teaching and learning.
 Christopher also teaches courses on political theory, Kentucky politics and Appalachian politics in the Department of Political Science.
 He has, in the past, worked as Enterprise Architect for Academic Technologies and User Experience with UKIT, Social Technology Strategist in the Office of Undergraduate Education at the University of Kentucky and Research Director of the University of Kentucky's Appalachian Center.
 He has a B.A. and Ph.D. in Political Science with a Certificate in Social Theory from the University of Kentucky.
 Christopher blogs on ed tech and the future(s) of higher education at ChristopherScottRice.com.